Harlequin (DC Comics): Duela Dent

 Duela Dent is the second character to use the Harlequin name.
 The character was introduced in Batman Family #6 (July/August 1976).
 Originally appearing as a villain, she called herself the Joker's Daughter, and not only claimed to be the daughter of the Joker, but also of the Catwoman, the Scarecrow, the Riddler and the Penguin as well.
 In Pre-Crisis continuity, she later revealed her true father was Two-Face, joined the Teen Titans and renamed herself the Harlequin.

 Duela's age has been retconned many times during the course of her history.
-When introduced she was a teenage girl; however, in later books, she was portrayed as a much older woman.
-Recently, she has been returned to a far younger age.
+When introduced she was a teenage girl, but in the later books, she was portrayed as a much older woman.
+Later on, she was returned to a far younger age.

 In current continuity, Duela continues to claim various supervillains as her parent.
 Freely alternating between heroic and villainous roles, Duela is considered a delusional former member of the original Teen Titans, but later becomes a member of the evil Titans East.
 She later betrays Titans East when offered membership with the current team.

 Soon after, Duela is killed by a rogue Monitor in issue #1 of Countdown, following a failed kidnapping attempt on a celebrity and pursuit from Jason Todd.
 It is later revealed that she is a native of Earth-3 and the biological daughter of the Jokester and Three-Face (Evelyn Dent), that world's heroic equivalents of the Joker and Two-Face.